google/pik/simd/README.md

 1. Adding the concept of vector 'parts', which are often used in existing ARM and x86 code.

+1. Designing the API to avoid or minimize overhead on AVX2/AVX-512 caused by crossing 128-bit 'block' boundaries.

 1. Avoiding the need for non-native vectors.
 By contrast, P0214R5's `simd_cast` returns `fixed_size<>` vectors which are more expensive to access because they reside on the stack.
 We can avoid this plus additional overhead on